Elle (sport)

-Elle is a popular bat-and-ball game in Sri Lanka which is also a localised name for slow-pitch softball, often played in rural villages and urban areas.
-From modern-day sports popular around the world, elle has the most similarities with softball.
+Elle (එල්ලේ) is a popular bat-and-ball game in Sri Lanka which is also a localised name for slow-pitch softball, often played in rural villages and urban areas.
+Elle has the most similarities with softball.

+Introduction

+Elle (එල්ලේ) is a popular traditional bat-and-ball sport native to Sri Lanka.
+Deeply rooted in rural culture and community life, it shares distinct similarities with modern slow-pitch softball and baseball.
+It is often played in open fields during festive seasons, such as after the paddy harvest and during the Sinhala and Tamil New Year.